 SGS Student Resources

-If you wish to speak to or otherwise contact your SGS Student Representatives please request contact information from our SGS Association Manager.
-Thank you.
+If you wish to speak to or otherwise contact your SGS Student Representative please request contact information from our SGS Association Manager - Lee Ann Ferguson.

 A wide variety of topics will be considered, including presentations reporting innovative research, research/practice collaborations, model programs for the future, and public policy discussions.
 If appropriate, correspondence of the proposed presentation to the conference track(s) should be indicated.

-For more detailed information about submitting an abstract for 2017 please click on the button below.
+For more detailed information about submitting an abstract for 2018 please click on the button.

 SGS encourages student submissions and offers a $500 award for the best paper(s) authored principally by a student.
-To be eligible, students should submit an abstract using the on-line submission procedure, indicating that they want their work considered for the SGS 2017 Student Paper Award.
-Upon notification of acceptance for a presentation at the Annual Meeting, students who wish to be considered for the award must then submit a letter of support from a faculty advisor/mentor and an electronic version of the complete paper by February 12, 2017.
+To be eligible, students should submit an abstract using the online submission procedure, indicating that they want their work considered for the SGS 2018 Student Paper Award.
+Upon notification of acceptance for a presentation at the Annual Meeting, students who wish to be considered for the award must then submit a letter of support from a faculty advisor/mentor and an electronic version of the complete paper by February 12, 2018.

-For more detailed information about the 2017 SGS Student Paper Award please click on the button below.
+For more detailed information about the 2017 SGS Student Paper Award please click on the button.

-For more detailed information about the 2017 SGS Student Poster Award please click on the button below.
+For more detailed information about the 2018 SGS Student Poster Award please click on the button.

 The Southern Gerontological Society Student Support Scholarship Award was established in 2014 to support student members of SGS who have been accepted to present at the SGS annual meeting and can be used for SGS meeting related expenses.
 The funding for the award comes from the proceeds of the SGS Annual Meeting Silent Auction.
 This funding has allowed SGS the resources to provide an award of $250.00 to two selected award recipients who are presenting research at our annual meeting.

-For more detailed information about 2017 Scholarship opportunities please click on the button below.
+For more detailed information about the 2018 SGS Student Scholarship Award please click on the button.